mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 A driver-defined entity that encapsulates all non-monitoring connections associated with a single Endpoint.
 The pool has the following properties:

 -  **Thread Safe:** All Pool behaviors MUST be thread safe.
 -  **Not Fork-Safe:** A Pool is explicitly not fork-safe.
-If a Pool detects that is it being used by a forked process, it MUST immediately clear itself and update it’s pid
+If a Pool detects that is it being used by a forked process, it MUST immediately clear itself and update it's pid
 -  **Single Owner:** A Pool MUST be associated with exactly one Endpoint, and MUST NOT be shared between Endpoints.
 -  **Emit Events:** A Pool MUST emit pool events when dictated by this spec (see `Connection Pool Monitoring <https://docs.google.com/document/d/1AT1vCSBXB-0MQUqkusIukMngSvlyNU93qe9tBxbcfiY/edit?disco=AAAACWk9Jo4&ts=5bec82a4#heading=h.75j6jnmktzyn>`__).
 Users MUST be able to subscribe to emitted events in a manner idiomatic to their language and driver.
 -  **Closeable:** A Pool MUST be able to be manually closed.
 When a Pool is closed, the following behaviors change: